The YMCA Solar Greenhouse

 YMCA SGH Steering Committee consists of Pat Bixler (chair), Tim Colley (architect), Gail Billingsley (YMCA of VT), Arlean Lambert (land owner), Justin Boyle & Jason Boyle (Green Valley Builders, Inc.) & Dave Roper.

 The site plan was made by Anderson & Associates.
-The original rough sketch of the YSGH was made by L. David Roper.
-The architectural drawings were made by Tim Colley and Travis Rookstool .
+The design of the YSGH was made by L. David Roper.
+The architectural drawings were made by Colley Architects.
 Engineering calculations were done by Truesdell Engineering.
-The construction is being managed by Justin Boyle of Green Valley Builders, Inc.
+The construction is being managed by Green Valley Builders, Inc.

 Several businesses have donated time and materials to build the YMCA solar greenhouse.